levigutt/mouse-chording/readme.md

 ## development

-The immediate problem is that it slows down the mouse.
+The immediate problem is that it slows down the mouse, and blocks mouse acceleration and other enhancements from the Desktop Environment.

-`mouse-chording2.c` is attempting to solve this by grabbing the mouse events through the X11 API, instead of relying on `evtest` - the idea is to only grab button events, and therefore not need to recreate mouse movement.
+the `grabdevice` branch is attempting to solve this by grabbing the mouse events through the X11 API, instead of relying on `evtest` - the idea is to only grab button events, and therefore not need to recreate mouse movement.

 It does this by using `XGrabDeviceButton()` to only grab button events from a specified device.
 However, it does not stop the normal function of the mouse buttons, for some reason.

 Using `XGrabButton()` does stop the normal function, but will intercept all mouse events - not just from the external mouse.
 This means that any mouse event we recreate will also be grabbed - causing infinite loops.

 The documentation for `XGrabDeviceButton()` is not very clear and I think I might be using it wrong.
 Which is probably why it doesn't do what I want.
 It also issues `XDeviceButtonEvent` instead of `XEvent` which makes it a poor fit for `XNextEvent()`.

 ### other solutions